xlcteam/scoreBoard/README.md

 scoreBoard
 ==========

-scoreBoard is a simple tool for displaying the score of any game. <br>
+scoreBoard is a simple tool for displaying the score of any game.

 The [original scoreBoard](https://github.com/xlcteam/scoreBoard-php) has been written in messy PHP.